annotation/text-fabric/tf/docs/about/clientmanual.md

     For now, that is becoming way to complex, both to be usable and to be implementable.
     That is why we have opted for the lax interpretation.

-    The bottomline is: use the search tool to grab the things that are potentially of interest.
+    The bottom-line is: use the search tool to grab the things that are potentially of interest.
     If you need to pinpoint further, export the results to Excel and use other tools/methods to achieve that.